 - Next, we have to choose if the payment will be at the end or the beginning of the payment period.
 You can choose 1 if you pay at the beginning of the month, or 0 if you pay at the end of the month – which is the default setting.
 In this problem, we choose 0.

 - Next, there is the optional attribute of guessing the rate.
 You can leave it at 0 or blank.
-You’re almost done!
+We’re almost done!
 You should even see a preview for the end result.

 - Hit Enter and you will find the annual interest rate.